squarepupil/website-pages/pages/ok-so-youre-sort-of-like.md

 draw a circle before a square.
 Interest is the only criterion for engaging in any activity, and satisfaction the only evaluation of success.

-. . .A WALDORF SCHOOL?
+...
+A WALDORF SCHOOL?
 Like Waldorf schools, Sudbury schools care about the whole child.
 We are not only interested in academic success, but in the happiness and full human potential of each individual.
 Like Waldorf schools, we do not push children to read early, as traditional schools do.
 We both